goFrendiAsgard/No-CMS/doc/tutorial/programmer_translation.md

 ```

-* The first one is by create a translation file in `/modules/module_name/assets/languages/`.
+* The second one is by create a translation file in `/modules/module_name/assets/languages/`.

 * Last, and probably the most convenient for non-programmer, is by accessing `CMS Management | Language Management`